puppyone-ai/Puppys/docs/src/index.md

 ### Configure your API key

 First, you need an API key to access at least one large language model.
 For the capability of agent applications, we recommend GPT4o or GPT4 Turbo from [OpenAI](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key).
-The API keys should be configured in environment variables,

 1. In your project directory, create a file `your_working_dir/.env`.
 This file will contain your environment variables.